benbrill/MoodSpace/README.md

 MoodSpace is a webapp that not only generates a comprehensive take on a user’s Spotify music tastes, but it also creates a customized playlist of songs to a user’s favorite movie.
 Using machine learning to pair song and movie moods, our Soundtrack Generator is able to analyze and curate a customized soundtrack playlist to the mood of your favorite film.

 Our app is designed for active Spotify users and movie lovers looking to discover how their music tastes match their favorite movies.

-To try it, see directions below.
+This app can be accessed online or be run locally.
+ -  To access online, visit [this link](https://pic16-spotify.herokuapp.com/) (or https://pic16-spotify.herokuapp.com/).
+Please note that the app may take a while to load
+ -  To run the app locally, follow instructions below.

 ## Directions for serving locally